-A total of 10 sites were selected to produce shallow landslide inventories (mapping of shallow landslides) and perform subsequent statistical evaluations of explanatory variables.
+A total of 10 sites were selected to produce shallow-landslide inventories (mapping of shallow landslides) and perform subsequent statistical evaluations of explanatory variables.
 We only consider grassland areas, which were identified with the aid of the surface cover information of the product SwissTLM (Swisstopo, 2019).
 The sites were selected to represent different mountain and hill regions and different geological conditions, valley expositions and slope angles.
 Figure 2 shows the locations of all study sites within Switzerland, and Table 1 summarises important site information.
-Most permanent grassland surfaces in Swiss mountain regions are used either for grazing (pastures) or haying (meadows) (FSO, 2013; Stumpf et al., 2020).
-Of the 10 sites, nine are located across the Swiss Alps, and one was selected in the Swiss Jura mountains (Baulmes, below 1500 m asl).
-The sites located in the Swiss Alps represent a range of alpine (above 1500 m asl) regions as well as foothill regions (Hornbachtal, below 1500 m asl).
-Val Cluozza is located in the Swiss National park and shows no signs of anthropogenic influences, and also contains only a small amount of grassland area (8%, rest mostly shrubs and rocks).
-For other sites in the Alps, grassland covers 34-55 % of the valley.
-The rest of the land-cover consists of forest area, rock/debris area or, in some cases, urban areas.
-The shallow landslide densities (shallow landslide affected area in relation to total grassland surfaces) range from 0.06% (Baulmes) to 2.31% (Chrauchtal).
-Figure 2 shows the locations of all study sites within Switzerland and Table 1 summarises important site information.
+Most permanent grassland surfaces in Swiss mountain regions are used for either grazing (pastures) or having (meadows) (FSO, 2013; Stumpf et al., 2020).
+Of the 10 sites, 9 are located across the Swiss Alps, and 1 was selected in the Swiss Jura Mountains (Baulmes, below 1500 ma.s.l.).
+The sites located in the Swiss Alps represent a range of alpine (above 1500 m a.s.l.) regions as well as foothill regions (Hornbachtal, below 1500 m a.s.l.).
+Val Cluozza is located in the Swiss National Park and shows no signs of anthropogenic influences and also contains only a small amount of grassland area (8%, the rest being mostly shrubs and rocks).
+For other sites in the Alps, grassland covers 34 %-55 % of the valley.
+The rest of the land cover consists of forest area, rock and debris area, or in some cases urban areas.
+The shallow-landslide densities (shallow-landslide-affected area in relation to total grassland surfaces) range from 0.06 % (Baulmes) to 2.31 % (Chrauchtal).
+Figure 2 shows the locations of all study sites within Switzerland, and Table 1 summarises important site information.

-2.1 Shallow Landslides Inventory
+2.1 Shallow-landslide inventory

 To identify the locations of shallow landslides across the 10 study sites, we use a deep learning approach based on the U-Net architecture (Ronneberger et al., 2015).
-These mapped shallow landslides are then used for statistical evaluations of causal factors (Section 2.2).
+These mapped shallow landslides are then used for statistical evaluations of causal factors (Sect.
+2.2).
 This fully convolutional neural network approach for semantic segmentation in images allows for objective and efficient mapping.
-The U-Net model was trained to identify and map erosion sites on aerial images (Swisstopo, 2010) with the aid of digital terrain model information (Swisstopo, 2014), as described in Samarin et al. (2020).
-The U-Net model was trained on a small area of 9 km2 and tested on an area of 17 km2 in the Urseren Valley (Samarin et al., 2020).
-For this study we use the same U-Net model without further training to map the new study sites and focus only on the erosion class shallow landslides, as defined in the introduction.
-The mapping results were carefully examined for all study areas and corrected manually when necessary.
-The trained U-Net used in this study has an overall precision of 73%, a recall of 84%, and a F1-score of 78% (Samarin et al., 2020).
-We only consider shallow landslides of at least 4 m2 located on grassland (see Figure 4 for examples of mapping results and in the supplemental material Figure S11 for an example of one fully mapped study site).
+The U-Net model was trained to identify and map erosion sites on aerial images (Swisstopo, 2010) with the aid of digital terrain model information (Swisstopo, 2014), as described in Samarin et al. (2020), and can be obtained from Samarin (2021).
+The U-Net model was trained on a small area of 9 km^2 and tested on an